cuiziteng/Illumination-Adaptive-Transformer/IAT_enhance/readme.md

 ```
 The SSIM and PSNR value should be **0.823** and **23.499**

-3. Training your model on LOL dataset
+3. Training your model on LOL dataset (single GPU)
 ```
 python train_lol.py --gpu_id 0 --img_path Your_Path/Train/Low --img_val_path Your_Path/Test/Low/
 ```